kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

 -->

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?
-yes it can be rolled back, Kubelet will not honour the pod termination behaviour for the pods containing keystone container annotation.
-It will not have effect on other pods.
+Yes it can be rolled back, Kubelet will not simply ignore the alpha API field on the keystone containers.
+It will not have effect on other this or any other pod.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime